Art of the payments possible: 9 Embedded Finance use cases

-Imagine Splitwise, with the addition of your “stag/hen kitty,” with a central account and card that everyone is connected to.
+Imagine Splitwise, with the addition of your “bucks/hen kitty,” with a central account and card that everyone is connected to.

-Stag/hen parties are notorious for creating a complicated matrix of who owes what and to whom and often leaves the organiser out of pocket.
+Bucks/hen parties are notorious for creating a complicated matrix of who owes what and to whom and often leave the organiser out of pocket.
 Some spend split apps have tried to solve the problem but they only solve the admin side of things and that’s a headache too far for an already sore head.